kcl-lang/kcl-lang.io/docs/user_docs/getting-started/intro.md

 The cloud-native communities have made considerable attempts to advance their configuration technologies, which can be divided into three categories:

-+ Low level data format based tools for templating, patching, and validation, which use external tools to enhance the reuse and validation.
++ Low-level data format based tools for templating, patching, and validation, which use external tools to enhance the reuse and validation.
 + Domain-Specific Languages (DSLs) and Configuration Languages (CLs) to enhance language abilities.
-+ General Purpose Language (GPL)-based solutions, using GPLs' Cloud-Development Kit (CDK) or framework to define configuration.
++ General Purpose Language (GPL)-based solutions, using GPLs' Cloud-Development Kit (CDK) or framework to define the configuration.

 Previous efforts do not meet all these needs.
 Some tools verify configuration based on the Kubernetes API.
 Although it supports checking missing attributes, the validation is generally weak and limited to Open Application Programming Interface (OpenAPI).
 Some tools support custom validation rules, but the rule descriptions are cumbersome.
 In terms of configuration languages, focus on reducing boilerplates, and only a few focus on type checking, data validation, testing, etc.